 Average Speed for Electric Scooters

-Most consumer-grade electric scooters have an average speed with a top speed between 15 and 20 miles per hour.
+Most consumer-grade electric scooters have an average speed of 15-20 miles per hour.
+Speed limits, battery size, and motor power all influence how fast do scooters go for adults in real-world riding conditions.
 This speed is ideal for city travel, short commutes, and campus use.
 More advanced models built for performance can reach speeds of 25 to 30 mph or more, especially those with higher wattage motors and larger batteries.
-While these speeds are impressive, some cities impose regulations that cap electric scooter speeds to 12 to 15 mph to ensure rider and pedestrian safety.
+While these speeds are impressive, some cities impose regulations capping electric scooter speeds at 12 to 15 mph to ensure rider and pedestrian safety.

 Maximum Speed for Electric Scooters